paul-caron/go_file_server/readme.md

 ```

 ### Start
-Execute a compiled binary of server.go or run uncompiled server.go, like
+Execute a compiled binary of server.go or run uncompiled server.go.
 ```
 go run server.go
 ```
 All files inside the static directory are then listed at url endpoint "/".
-Like:
 ```
 http://domain:8080/
 ```